shimil/react-naitve-tutorial/README.md

 React Native also offers a native Navigator component that intorudces the native iOS behaviour of a navigation stack allowing navigation to/back from content.
 The component is called NavigatorIOS.
 Read More about it here https://facebook.github.io/react-native/docs/navigatorios.html#content.

 1. Copy your Featured implementation into a MovieList component.
-2. Wrap your single movie render (item in ListView) in a TouchableHighlight component to allow an addition of touch behaviour to it (https://facebook.github.io/react-native/docs/touchablehighlight.html#content)
+2. Wrap your single movie render (item in ListView) in a <TouchableHighlight/> component to allow an addition of touch behaviour to it (https://facebook.github.io/react-native/docs/touchablehighlight.html#content)
 3. Update you Featured component to render a NavigatorIOS with an initialRoute of the MovieList
 ```
   <NavigatorIOS